ryannortham/ryannortham.github.io/_posts/2021-12-02-authorise-terraform-cloud-with-azure.md

 ![subscription details](./../../assets/img/posts/2021-12-02/subscription.jpg)

 Store these values in environment variables.
-We'll also set name of the service principle that we want to create here:
+We'll also set name of the service principal that we want to create here:

 ```shell
 set ARM_SUB_ID "<insert target subscription id>"